Skip to main content

 3 mentions Positive Neutral Negative

-Players find the grinding aspect of farming simulations to be tedious and unpolished, as it often involves repetitive tasks like collecting money to purchase land and equipment, which can detract from the overall enjoyment of the game.
+Players find the grinding aspect of games like farming simulators to be tedious and unpolished, as it often involves repetitive tasks such as collecting money to expand property and purchase equipment.

 • “A bit tedious.”